 "'For I have not spoken from Myself; but the Father, Who sent Me, gave Me commandment Himself, what I should say and what I should speak.
 And I know that His commandment is eternal life.
 Therefore, whatever I speak, I speak exactly as the Father has told Me.' " (John 12:49)

-Not only did he follow his Father's commandments, he followed their intent and spirit.
-Jesus said "'And He Who sent Me is with Me.
-The Father has not left Me alone because I always do the things that please Him.'"
-(John 8:29)
+Jesus followed not only the letter of God's commandments but also their full spiritual intent and meaning.
+Jesus said in the book of John, the eighth chapter 'And He Who sent Me is with Me.
+The Father has not left Me alone because I always do the things that please Him' (verse 29).

 Imitate our Maker

-Just as he separated Adam and Eve from the rest of creation by making them in the divine image, he separated the seventh day from the other days of the week by the divine action of RESTING.
-The Hebrew word that means "to rest" is sabat, from which we get our word "Sabbath."
-The Sabbath got its name by what God did on the first one, which is ceasing from his labors and resting with those made in his image.
+The seventh day or Saturday was made special from all the other days by the divine action of RESTING.
+The Hebrew word used in Genesis 2:1 for 'rested' is shabath, Strong's Concordance #H7673.
+It is the original language word from which we get our word Sabbath.
+It got its name from what God did and did not do on the first one.
+God did not work or labor on shabath, but he did rest and place his presence in it.
 He rested from his work in order to have some peaceful fellowship with man and to celebration his creation.